 Mormon Pioneer Overland Travel, 1847–1868 Source of Trail Excerpt: Gerber, John T., Journal, in Journal History of The Church of Jesus Christ of Latter-day Saints, 26 Oct.
 1864, 3-9.
 Read Trail Excerpt: Elder John T[heophilus].
 Gerber, a returned missionary, who crossed the plains in Capt.
 Wm.
 Hyde's company, kept a daily journal of the journey, from which we cull the following in his own language.

 Traveled about one mile and camped on the prairie where the grass wood and water were good and plentiful.
-The weather was fine.
+The weather was

 Thursday, Aug.
 11. The brethren in camp were busy weighing out provisions to the company.